top of page

 This ensures water is delivered only when required, preventing over-irrigation.
 Such systems can reduce water consumption by 30–50%, crucial in drought-prone regions.

-c) AI-Driven Fertilizer Optimisation
+AI-Driven Fertiliser Optimisation

-d) Automated Farm Machinery
+Automated Farm Machinery

 Self-driving tractors and robotic harvesters use machine learning to navigate fields, avoid obstacles, and execute farming tasks with high precision and minimal human input.

-1.3 Benefits of Precision Farming
+Benefits of Precision Farming

-a) Higher Productivity
+Higher Productivity

 AI ensures every field section receives exactly what it needs, improving plant health and increasing yield.

-b) Reduced Operational Costs
+Reduced Operational Costs

-c) Environmental Sustainability
+Environmental Sustainability

-d) Climate Resilience
+Climate Resilience

-AI helps farmers adapt to changing weather patterns with timely recommendations.
+AI helps farmers adapt to changing weather patterns with timely recommendations

-2. Crop Yield Prediction: Forecasting Harvests with Pinpoint Accuracy
+Crop Yield Prediction: Forecasting Harvests with Pinpoint Accuracy

-2.1 How AI Predicts Crop Yields
+How AI Predicts Crop Yields

 AI models use data from: